-Canada, Government: Harness culture as a resource for achieving sustainable urban development and management.
+Canada, Government: Harness culture as a resource for achieving sustainable

 Facilitate local content production with measures at governmental and community level.

-Canada, Government: Facilitate local content production with measures at governmental and community level.
+Canada, Government: Enable local content production with measures at governmental and community level.

 Develop North-South, and South-South cooperation in all areas relating to C8 AL.

-Canada, Government: Develop North-South, and South-South cooperation in all areas relating to C8 Al.
+Canada, Government: Develop North-South, and South-South cooperation to enhance the capabilities of developing countries to protect and promote the diversity of cultural expressions.

 Promote the public service value on the Internet and particularly through safeguarding freedom of expression implemented by a multiplicity of platforms and services.

-Canada, Government: Promote the public service value on the Internet and particularly through safeguarding freedom of expression implemented by a multiplicity of platforms and services.
+Canada, Government: Promote the public service value of a diversity of media in the digital realm and the importance of freedom of expression.

 The Convention for the Safeguarding of Intangible Cultural Heritage.